-Workers’ hours of work are regulated by the Working Time Regulations 1998 (“WTR”).
 Workers may not work, on average, for more than 48 hours per week (normally calculated over a 17-week reference period).
 In the UK employers can ask workers to consent, in writing, to opt-out of the 48-hour weekly working limit.
 However, workers must have the right to cancel their opt-out by up to three months’ notice at any time.
-The WTR also provides the right to daily, weekly and in-work rest periods.
+Workers also have the right to daily, weekly and in-work rest periods.